Project Management · Durham

 Exactly what you get

 Project management that models a study, not a task list: protocol phases gated by regulatory approvals, multi-site enrollment milestones coordinated in one view, data locks, and amendments that recalculate the whole timeline automatically.
 The dependencies live in the system, so the shadow spreadsheet disappears.
-It connects to your CRM for sponsor relationships, helpdesk software for site support, custom software study systems, and business intelligence dashboards for progress.
+It connects to your CRM for sponsor relationships, helpdesk software for site support, custom software study systems, and business intelligence (BI) dashboards for progress.

 How to choose a developer in Durham